erickmerchant/dash-h/README.md

 ### definition

-__{aliases, default, description, multiple, required, type}__
+__{aliases, description, multiple, required, type}__

 - aliases: Optional.
 An array of strings, each an alias.
-- default: Optional.
-The default value if none is given.
 - description: A short description
 - multiple: Optional.
 A boolean.
 If true then multiple values are accepted.
 - required: Optional.
 A boolean.
 If true it is required.
-- type: A function like Number.
-The value is passed to it to cast it to that type.
+- type: A function that should return the default if no value is given.